rseah145/smw-term2/Journal_3_notes/Section A.md

 NTLM is used when
 * There is no Kerberos trust between 2 different forests
 * Authentication is attempted by IP instead of DNS (Kerberos requires DNS)
 * If 1 or both systems are not in the same domain
+* If your firewall is blocking Kerberos ports (UDP 88)